CLI & Scriptability API

 history

 Print a shard’s structured Claude transcript (past turns and tool calls) so an agent can recover context after a compaction or in a fresh shard.
-Claude Code shards only; see the History Navigator for the GUI.
+Claude Code shards only; see the history navigator for the GUI.

-crystl history # active shard
+crystl history # navigation index for the active shard

 crystl history --gem myapp --shard opal